livz/livz.github.io/_posts/2017-06-29-exploring-prefetch-part-1.md

   * **Result**: Again, libraries are correctly recorded.
 Even if no function is called there is still a corresponding DLL entry in the .pf file.

-* __Explicit linking (in style)__ - This techniques is frequently used in exploits, which find first the base address of kernel32.dll and then find the address of LoadLibrary function manually.
+* __Explicit linking (with style)__ - This techniques is frequently used in exploits, which find first the base address of kernel32.dll and then find the address of LoadLibrary function manually.
 Very prevalent technique.
 	Result: Loaded libraries mentioned correctly in the prefetch.

 Result: In this case, any library loaded using this trick is also recorded in the prefetch file.